-|bwctl -c receive_host||This will use your host as the sender, and run a 10 second test.
+|bwctl -c receive_host||This will use your host as the sender, and run a 10 second iperf3 test.|

-|bwctl -c receive_host -t 30 -i 2||This will use your host as the sender, run a 30 second test, format the results in Megabits/sec.
-Also output results every 2 secs for both the client and server.
+|bwctl -c receive_host -t 30 -i 2||This will use your host as the sender, run a 30 second test, and show output every 2 secs (instead of the default of 1 sec).|

 |bwctl -c receive_host:55555 -t 30 -w 64M||This will run the same test, but will connect to the bwctl daemon on the remote host that is running on the non-standard port 55555 (more on ports below).
-The TCP window will be 16MB.
+The TCP window will be 64MB.|

 |bwctl -c receive_host -s send_host -t 30||This is very useful if you are not logged into one of the two endpoints.
 It runs a 30 second test from send_host to recv_host.|

 |bwctl -L 1000 -c receive_host||By default bwctl exits if it can not get a test slot within 5 minutes.
 Use the -L flag for heavily used servers where you might have to wait longer.|

 The main bwctl control port is 4823.
 Make sure all these ports are not blocked by any firewalls.
 In a firewalled environment you may need to create a file $HOME/.bwctlrc that contains the following: